Making changes to your home is one of the best ways to reduce your carbon footprint, here are 50+ Ways To Green Every Room In Your Home!

 In Scarborough, a 25-year-old condominium with 1,000 residents is generating only one dumpster of garbage per month.
 The residents of Mayfair on the Green are reducing, reusing, recycling and composting over 85% of their waste, far above the average high-rise building that diverts only 26%.
-You can read more about how they do it here.

 The food you eat and where it comes from its super important.
 Buy local wherever you can!